linx02/project-hub/README.md

 __Browse by Category section__

-The Browse by Category section features a bootstrap accordion items for all the categories on the site.
+The Browse by Category section features a bootstrap accordion with items for all the categories on the site.
 Inside each accordion item is a link to the browse page for that specific category.
 Each accordion item for Code Institute projects also has the description for that project taken from the Code Institute assessment criteria sections.

 ![Browse by Category section](media/browsebycategory.png)

 ___Purpose of feature:___
-Provide users with an fast way to browse projects by category.
+Provide users with a fast way to browse projects by category.

 <a name="browse-page"></a>
 ### __Browse page__